 For the coffee addicts among us, probably you will visit Coffee Heaven.

 When it goes to this issue the Ticos are really exact.
-The equivalents of wine tasters in France are Catadores for coffee in Costa Rica.
+The equivalents of wine tasters in France are Catadores (specialists in tasting coffee) in Costa Rica.
 They have a special training of 5 years.
 An indication to recognize high-quality coffee: If it tastes nice when it is cold, it is definitely a good one.

 One of the reasons to plan your internship in Costa Rica is of course the food: The Costa Rican cuisine is just a must for all the food lovers out there.
 From various exotic fruits like coconuts, mammon chino, mammon, pejibaje and a lot of more.
 Basically a traditional Costa Rican dish has to (yes has to) consist out of meat, rice with beans (which they eat for breakfast, lunch and dinner – always) potatoes, veggies and the famous Salsa Lizano (traditional Costa Rican sauce which is similar to Worchester sauce, all restaurants have it on the table).